Personalised

 Sleep Disruption

-Difficulty falling or staying asleep, often linked to night sweats and hormonal fluctuations during menopause.
+Problems with falling or remaining asleep, which is frequently accompanied with night sweats and hormonal changes during menopause.

 💭